TACC-Cloud/agave-docs/docs/agave/guides/files/files-publishing.rst

 Publishing considerations
 -------------------------

-Publishing data through Tapis (Agave) can be a great way to share and access data.
+Publishing data through Tapis can be a great way to share and access data.
 There are situations in which it may not be an ideal choice.
 We list several of the pitfalls user run into when publishing their data.

 Large file publishing
 ^^^^^^^^^^^^^^^^^^^^^